paypal/gorealis/docs/using-the-sample-client.md

-# Using the Sample client with Thermos
+# Using the Sample client

 ## Usage:
 ```